realglobe-Inc/sugo-actor/doc/overview.md

-SUGO-Spot is a local server which works as a client of [SUGO-Cloud][sugo_cloud_url] and forward commands to edge components on internal network.
+SUGO-Spot is a local server which works as a client of [SUGO-Cloud][sugo_cloud_url] and provides function interfaces for remote terminals.